aolszowka/VisualStudioSolutionUpdater/README.md

 The tool will then:
 * (If it does not exist) Create a Solution Folder ([Microsoft Docs: SolutionFolder Interface](https://docs.microsoft.com/en-us/dotnet/api/envdte80.solutionfolder?view=visualstudiosdk-2017)) called "Dependencies"
+    * Note that this tool now uses a hard-coded GUID for the "Dependencies" solution folder (if an existing one does not exist); see the Hacking Section for more information.
 * Add all additional projects into this Solution Folder

 Currently this tool **WILL NOT** add Configuration information to the Solution; you are still REQUIRED to manually open the solution to blow this information in.